 Spelling & Grammar - All written assignments must be typed (unless otherwise directed) and free of spelling and grammatical errors.
+Remember that your computer's spell check program doesn't catch everything.
 As a student in a communications college, you have a responsibility to pay close attention to spelling and grammar.